davids-pup/event-store-poc/README.md

 ###Running service

 Need an event store with events in it first, can use this project in order to do so - [event-store-ground](https://github.com/humblelistener/event-store-ground)
+This will populate your event store with randomly generated candidates.

 Once you have events to read, can then run this service.
 Commands to run are: